Security Policies | Q&A with TokenEx Industry Experts

 However, there are some overarching concepts and concerns that good policies should address.
-With this in mind, we invited our Manager of Governance, Risk, and Compliance Chris Dixon, as well as our Staff Attorney Matt George, to discuss common questions about security policies and share their expertise.
+With this in mind, we invited our former Manager of Governance, Risk, and Compliance Chris Dixon, as well as our Staff Attorney Matt George, to discuss common questions about security policies and share their expertise.

 What is a simple way to explain what a security policy should be to an organization?

 Chris Dixon: To me, the easiest way to describe what a security policy is would be a document—or series of documents—that defines the security requirements for an organization and things like employees’ expectations and obligations.
 The security policy should set the tone for the security posture for the entire organization.
 It lays the groundwork for security, privacy, and compliance requirements for an organization and its employees.

 Matt George: I agree with Chris, though I would add that it can be thought of as a hub that sets the posture for security and privacy for the entire organization.
 It is the central pillar that all other organizational policies relating to security and privacy should be built around.

 Why is a security policy important and why should it be a priority for organizations?